emfeltham/Margins.jl/MARGINS_PLAN.md

 ## 1. Vision and Principles

+### **🎯 Core Design Principles:**
 - Foundation-first: Delegate all heavy computation to FormulaCompiler (FC): compiled evaluators, derivatives, FD/AD backends, delta-method SEs, scenarios.
-- Statistical names as the API: AME/MEM/MER/APM/APR/APE are the entry points; optional wrappers `effects`/`predictions` delegate to them.
+- Clean conceptual framework: `population_margins()` and `profile_margins()` are the entry points, replacing statistical acronyms with clear concepts.
 - Zero-allocation where it matters: FD backend for rowwise and AME; AD backend for MER/MEM convenience and accuracy.
 - Predictable, composable API: Orthogonal options; defaults that make statistical sense.

+### **🚨 STATISTICAL CORRECTNESS PRINCIPLES (NON-NEGOTIABLE):**

+**PRIMARY PRINCIPLE**: **Statistical validity is paramount over all other considerations**

+1. **ZERO TOLERANCE for Statistical Approximations**:
+   - Any approximation affecting standard error computation must either be mathematically rigorous or trigger an error
+   - **Wrong standard errors are worse than no standard errors**
+   - Silent statistical failures are absolutely prohibited

+2. **ERROR-FIRST Policy**:
+   - When proper statistical computation cannot be performed, the software must error out with clear explanation
+   - Users must be explicitly aware when statistical validity is compromised
+   - No silent fallbacks that produce invalid but plausible-looking results

+3. **Delta-Method Rigor**:
+   - All standard errors must use proper delta-method computation with full covariance matrix Σ
+   - Gradient averaging must be mathematically sound, not approximated
+   - Independence assumptions are forbidden unless theoretically justified

+4. **Transparent Statistical Failures**:
+   - vcov matrix failures must warn users explicitly
+   - Missing gradients must error rather than approximate
+   - Categorical mixture encodings must have theoretical foundation or be clearly marked as experimental

+5. **Publication-Grade Standards**:
+   - All statistical inference (confidence intervals, p-values, hypothesis tests) must meet econometric publication standards
+   - Users must be able to trust statistical results for academic and professional publication
+   - Any limitations or assumptions must be clearly documented

+**Implementation Mandate**: These principles override convenience, performance, or feature completeness.
+Statistical software that produces wrong results is worse than no software at all.

 ## 2. Scope

-- In-scope: `ame`, `mem`, `mer`, `ape`, `apm`, `apr`, categorical contrasts, SEs/CI via delta method, grouped results, representative values, tidy outputs.
+- In-scope: population and profile marginal effects/predictions, categorical contrasts, SEs/CI via delta method, grouped results, representative values, tidy outputs.
-- Out-of-scope (Phase 1): robust/cluster VCEs, bootstrap/jackknife, plotting, reporting templates.
+- Out-of-scope (Phase 1): bootstrap/jackknife, plotting, reporting templates.
 These can come later.

 ## 3. ✅ **IMPLEMENTED: Clean Two-Function API**